Cromwell tank: Engine production

 Production began in November 1942.
-That month, new names were given to all three designs; the original A24 Cromwell I became the Cavalier, the Liberty powered A27L Cromwell II became Centaur, and the Meteor powered A27M kept the name Cromwell.
-It would take considerable time for Rover to make ready production lines for the Meteor, and it was not until a few months later, in January 1943, that sufficient Meteor engines were available and the A27M Cromwell began production.
+In August, new names had been given to all three designs; the original A24 Cromwell I became the Cavalier, the Liberty powered A27L Cromwell II became Centaur and the Meteor powered A27M kept the name Cromwell.
+It would take considerable time for Rover to make ready production lines for the Meteor and it was not until January 1943, that sufficient Meteor engines were available and the A27M Cromwell began production.
 The official handover of the Meteor and W.2 took place on 1 January 1943.